-Note: This course is not open to students who have taken AK/MATH 1410 6.0, AK/AS/SC/MATH 1310 3.0, AK/MATH 3100 6.0, AK/MATH 3120 3.0 or equivalent and is not open to Mathematics majors.
+Note: This course is not open to students who have taken AK/MATH 1410 6.0, AK/AS/SC/MATH 1310 3.0, AK/MATH 3100 6.0, AK/MATH 3120 3.0 or equivalent and is not open to mathematics majors.

-AK/MATH 2750 3.0 Bayesian Inference and Decision.
+AK/MATH 2750 3.0 Bayesian Inference and Decision Making.
 This course takes a quantitative approach to decision making, including a coverage of Bayesian inference, decision theory, prior, posterior and preposterior analysis, using discrete and continuous distributions.
 Emphasis is given to the understanding of concepts and the use and application to administration.

-Prerequisite: AK/MATH 2720 3.0 or AK/ECON 3470 3.0 or AK/AS/SC/ MATH 2560 3.0 or, for students with equivalent preparation, permission of the Coordinator of Mathematics.
+Prerequisite: AK/MATH 2720 3.0 or AK/ECON 3470 3.0, or, for students with equivalent preparation, permission of the coordinator of Mathematics.

-Note 1: This course counts as an elective in a Mathematics major.
+Note 1: This course counts as an elective in a mathematics major.